 Seed: The flower matures to a smooth spiral shaped achene, 3 to 6 mm long, dark reddish-brown when mature.
 Seeds require a period of cold stratification, up to 90 days, for germination.

 Names: Queen of the Meadow has various common names used by other species also; likewise, other plants have been given its common name.
 The Scientific name of Filipendula is from the Latin filum for "thread" and pendulus for "hanging," referring to how the small root tubers are strung together by fibrous roots in the species F. vulgaris, which is the type species for the genus and the only species which has the tubers.
 The species name of ulmaria means elm-like as a lateral leaflet is similar to the wrinkled top and serrated edge of an elm leaf.
-An older scientific name synonym is Spiraea ulmaria L.
+An older scientific name synonym is Spiraea ulmaria L. For a long time the plant was argued by some to in the Spiraea but recent molecular research has shown it clearly belongs in the Rose family. (see Ref.#W7 for a complete discussion).

 Comparisons: A similar plant is the introduced Queen of the Prairie, F. rubra, which has pink flowers, a leaf with more deeply lobed leaflets and a seed that does not have a spiral.